 All brass must be thoroughly inspected and resized.
 Inspect the product for correct caliber and primer size, as incorrect caliber or "bad" brass may ship occasionally.

 Before loading, carefully inspect and resize/decap brass with your dies.
 Prior to loading, you must perform a full length resize.
-US Reloading Supply is not liable for damage to your equipment or weapon under any circumstances.
+US Reloading Supply is not liable for damage to your equipment or weapon under any circumstances as your responsibility as a reloader is to always inspect your components prior to using them.

 Some brass sizes may include crimped primers.
 When working with crimped cases, care must be taken to ensure the primers are removed correctly and swaged.
 If you do not understand the difference between these types of cases, please contact us for information prior to ordering.